 PCB manufacturing requires the use of metals and chemicals classified as hazardous substances.
 Water used in the manufacturing process must be treated to remove metal particles and other contaminates before it can be discharged into the local sewer systems.
 We operate and maintain effluent water treatment systems and use approved testing procedures at our manufacturing facilities.
 There is no assurance, however, that violations will not occur in the future.
 We are also subject to environmental laws and regulations relating to the storage, use and disposal of chemicals, solid waste and other hazardous materials, as well as air quality regulations.
 Environmental laws and regulations could become more stringent over time, and the costs of compliance with more stringent laws could be substantial.
 Environmental regulations enacted in Israel in September 2000 provide that a company that is found to have discharged water containing contaminates will be liable for quadruple the amount normally charged for its water consumption.
-Over the years, we have undertaken various actions to reduce the use of water in our manufacturing facilities.
-From 2008 through 2011, we invested in improving our effluent wastewater treatment system to lower the amounts of inorganic salts and copper concentration in the discharged water.
-In January 2016 we completed the construction of a new wastewater treatment facility, which based on a recent sample, reduces the amount of metal concentrations in our wastewater to the permitted levels.
+Over the years, we have undertaken various actions to reduce the use of water in our manufacturing facilities, and invested in improving our effluent wastewater treatment system to lower the amounts of inorganic salts and copper concentration in the discharged water.
+In 2016, six wastewater samples were inspected by Meitav and found to be in compliance with applicable standards.